 Author Terri Giuliano Long recently self-published her début novel In Leah’s Wake.
 Terri’s story explores the aftermath created when a teenage soccer star falls for a party-loving boy with a drug-dealing past.

 I enjoyed the read.
 Although this is Terri’s first novel, it’s obvious she’s a journeyman when it comes to writing.
-I know this not only through reading her book, but also by visiting her blog, The Art and Craft of Writing Creatively, where she provides expert advice.
+I know this not only through reading her book, but also by visiting her blog, The Creative Life, where she provides expert advice.